What is compa-ratio?

 The best way to explore the differences between average and group compa-ratio is with an example.

-How to interpret compa-ratio: an example
+How to analyze compa-ratios: An example

 Compa-ratio analysis gives you a powerful and quantitative way to compare the pay of these 3 individuals, even though they might belong to different pay bands, job levels, departments, or protected groups.